luthfiadityaa/SimeDarby-Wiki/Basic-Design/DFD-WMS/Retrieval/QC-Setting/QC-Work-from-Retrieval-for-Return-Stock.md

 This screen is mainly used when the pallet arrives at QC Station and pick cartons from pallet to do QC operation.

 ##<span style="color:skyblue; font-weight:bold">Validations</span>
-This section explains the validations for the whole proccess QC Work - Retrieval for QC Start
+This section explains the validations for the whole proccess QC Work - Retrieval for Return Stock
 - **<span style="color:red">Take Out Qty</span>** not higher than **<span style="color:green">DNSTOCK.STOCK_QTY</span>**

 ::: mermaid